Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Conclusion

 \section{Conclusion}

 In this paper, we identified an unexpected but seriously concerning vulnerability associated with the common practice in LLM fine-tuning: the creator of an open-source LLM can embed backdoors to later extract private downstream fine-tuning data, even with only black-box access to the fine-tuned model.
 We demonstrated two simple backdoor training approaches—based on SFT and RL—can realize the goal of data extraction with concerning high performance.
 Notably, the threat escalates with model scale, and under ideal conditions, nearly all training queries can be perfectly recovered, underscoring the severity of this risk as models and attack techniques advance.

-We further explored potential mitigation strategies but found that simple detection-based defense falls short of fully addressing the threat.
+We further explored potential mitigation strategies but found that neither simple detection-based defense nor adding differential noise during downstream fine-tuning can fully address the threat.
 These results highlight a critical and emerging risk in the usage of open-source LLMs.
-Important future research directions include developing stronger attack and defense methods, designing mechanisms to filter training data from model outputs, enhancing control over backdoor extraction behavior, validating the vulnerability across diverse models and tasks, and investigating the feasibility of data extraction even when training loss is not applied to the query portion during fine-tuning.
+Important future research directions include developing stronger attack and defense methods, designing mechanisms to filter training data from model outputs, enhancing control over backdoor extraction behavior, and enhancing extraction accuracy in the early stages of decoding (see Appendix \ref{appsec:first_deviation} for detailed analysis).